projectcalico/calico/master/getting-started/kubernetes/installation/hardway/index.md

 {{site.prodname}} the Hard Way is optimized for learning about how {{site.prodname}} works and what the other guides do “under the hood.”

-The name “{{site.prodname}} the Hard Way” is inspired by [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower.
+The name “{{site.prodname}} the hard way” is inspired by [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower.

 ## Target Audience
 This guide is for someone